Our Sustainable living Lifestyle by Mat Redsell

 One has to provide food all months of the year from the veggies and preserves in the cold cellar.
 We do have chickens eggs and meat.
 They need to be fed from our harvest of the last season along with water for them to drink that has not frozen.

-Some of our foods are frozen in our freezers for the winter months so a freezer is necessary which needs electricity which does not stop the moment there is a windy day and the local power utility goes down.
+Some of our foods are frozen in our freezers for the winter months so a freezer is necessary which needs electricity which can stop the moment there is a windy day and the local power utility goes down.
 This is one of the reasons we have solar cells and sunflower oil fuelled diesel generators.

 We work everyday usually seven days a week and into the evening each day.
 Having all the machinery to do a lot of the work for you is great but they all need a lot of maintenance.
 If you are going to maintain anything you need lots of tools which fortunately I have been collecting for the last 60 years.